Paul Lawrie: Career

 Lawrie was the last European player to win a major until 2007, when that drought was ended by Pádraig Harrington of Ireland in The Open Championship.
 He was the last player from the United Kingdom to win a major until Graeme McDowell won the 2010 U.S. Open.
 Lawrie is still the last player from Scotland to win a major.

 At the 2009 Open Championship at Turnberry, Lawrie scored what is believed to be only the eighth albatross (double eagle) in the competition's 150-year history by holing his second shot at the par 5 seventh hole in the final round.

 On 27 March 2011, Lawrie won the Open de Andalucía de Golf by one stroke over Johan Edfors.
 Lawrie finished the championship at −12 and in doing so ended a nine-year period without a tour win.

 In February 2012, Lawrie won the Commercialbank Qatar Masters for the second time in his career, having previously won in 1999.
 Lawrie became only the second player to have won the tournament more than once alongside Adam Scott.
 It was Lawrie's seventh win on the European Tour.
 The tournament was reduced to 54 holes after strong winds hampered the play during rounds one and two.
 He won by four strokes over Jason Day and Peter Hanson after a final round of 65.

 Lawrie skipped the 2012 U.S. Open in an attempt to qualify for the 2012 Ryder Cup.
 He secured qualification with victory at the Johnnie Walker Championship at Gleneagles in August.
 He has stated that he would accept the captain's role for the 2014 Ryder Cup if offered.
 Lawrie helped Team Europe retain the Ryder Cup at Medinah.
 He finished the season in the top 10 of the Order of Merit for the first time in ten years.

-Lawrie was appointed Member of the Order of the British Empire (MBE) in 2000 and Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for voluntary service to golf.

 On 1 October 2020, Lawrie announced that he would be retiring from the European Tour following his 620th career event at the Aberdeen Standard Investments Scottish Open due to back problems and would instead compete on the European Senior Tour moving forward.

-Non-playing work

 Lawrie is passionate about junior golf and his Paul Lawrie Foundation has taught thousands of youngsters.
 In 2012 he bought Aspire Golf Centre in Aberdeen (now called the Paul Lawrie Golf Centre).
 Partly due to this, he was named by the Golf Club Managers' Association's Golf Club Management magazine as the 37th most powerful person in British golf.
 Lawrie is a fan of Aberdeen FC.

 Lawrie was a columnist for bunkered golf magazine between 1999 and 2004.

 Lawrie has his own golf brand, called Cardinal Golf.

-Family
+In 2020, Lawrie founded the Tartan Pro Tour, a third-tier UK-based golf tour and feeder to the Challenge Tour that achieved OWGR status in May 2024.
+The Tartan Pro Tour was created to give players opportunities during the COVID-19 pandemic and to eventually replace the shuttered PGA EuroPro Tour in 2022.

+Personal life

 Lawrie's son Craig is also a professional golfer.